 As an avid scrapbooker, I always put my phone to good use taking snap shots and selfies.
 However, I wanted to make sure we got a few pictures of the whole family and didn't want to have to ask strangers to take them.
 The Disney PhotoPass Service and Memory Maker seemed like a good solution.
+In this post, I'll summarize how the plan works and give you tips for making the most of the service.
+While I have done my research and believe this to be accurate as of July 2018, be sure to review the current details on Disney's website before purchasing the plan.

 Although the PhotoPass system has changed a bit since 2009, the end result is still a great variety of pictures to document the fun days at Disney World.